-Psoriasis: The rationale for utilizing Piclidenoson to treat psoriasis stems from our pre-clinical pharmacology studies showing that Piclidenoson acts as an anti-inflammatory agent via the inhibition of inflammatory cytokines, including TNF- α , which plays a major role in the pathogenesis of psoriasis.
-In addition, the A3AR is over-expressed in the tissue and PBMCs of patients with psoriasis.
+Psoriasis: The rationale for utilizing Piclidenoson to treat psoriasis stems from our pre-clinical pharmacology studies showing that Piclidenoson acts as an antiinflammatory agent via the inhibition of inflammatory cytokines, including TNF- α , which plays a major role in the pathogenesis of psoriasis.
+In addition, the A3AR is overexpressed in the tissue and PBMCs of patients with psoriasis.

 We completed an exploratory Phase II trial in ten European and Israeli medical centers involving 76 patients.
 This study was a randomized, double-blind, placebo controlled and included four cohorts of 1.0, 2.0, and 4.0 mg of Piclidenoson and a placebo for a 12-week period.
 The study objectives were efficacy and safety of daily doses of Piclidenoson administered orally in patients with moderate-to-severe plaque-type psoriasis and the efficacy endpoints were improvements in both the Psoriasis Area Sensitivity Index score, or PASI score, and the Physicians' Global Assessment score, or PGA score.
-We concluded that Piclidenoson met such efficacy endpoints and was well-tolerated and effective in ameliorating disease manifestations in these patients.
-The patient group receiving 2.0 mg Piclidenoson BID showed progressive improvement over the course of the 12-week study in the PGA and PASI scores.
+We concluded that Piclidenoson BID showed progressive improvement over the course of the 12-week study in the PGA and PASI scores.
 Analysis of the mean change from baseline in the PASI score at week 12 revealed a statistically significant difference between the 2.0 mg Piclidenoson BID treated group and the placebo group (p<0.001 versus baseline and p=0.031 versus placebo).
-Analysis of the PGA score revealed that 23.5% of the patients treated with the 2.0 mg Piclidenoson BID achieved a score of 0 or 1, in comparison to 0% in the placebo group (p<0.05).
-The study also demonstrated linear improvement in patients in both PASI and PGA.
+Analysis of the PGA score revealed that 23.5% of the patients in both PASI and PGA.
 See Figure 2.
 No drug-related serious adverse events were evident during the study.